apache/cloudberry-site/versioned_docs/version-2.x/sys-admin/high-availability/enable-coordinator-mirroring.md

     You can remove the backup directory once the standby is successfully configured.

 3. Initialize a standby coordinator on the original coordinator host.
-For example, run this command from the current coordinator host, `cbdb-standbycoordinator`:
+For example, run this command from the current coordinator host, `scdw`:

     ```shell
-    $ gpinitstandby -s cbdb-coordinator
+    $ gpinitstandby -s scdw
     ```

-4. After the initialization is completed, check the status of the standby coordinator `cbdb-coordinator`.
+4. After the initialization is completed, check the status of the standby coordinator `scdw`.
 Run `gpstate` with the `-f` option to check the standby coordinator status:

     ```shell
     $ gpstate -f